Solicitors' Negligence Ruling: Legal Update

 ‘I reject the notion that a solicitor should feel inhibited from ensuring that his client has understood advice given to him by the consideration that so ensuring might generate a further fee payable by the client.’

 The Appeal Court has sent a clear message that solicitors, even if they are working for relatively low fixed fees, still have an obligation to their clients to provide full advice, rather than relying on standardised correspondence.
+Jan Samuel, senior partner and professional negligence expert has commented on this case, saying:

 At Samuels, we specialise in bringing claims against solicitors and other professionals who have made mistakes.